Skip to main content

 The value_spec argument uses protobuf_spec, which specifies a Protocol Buffer format for the Kafka value field.

-The first positional argument in the protobuf_spec call specifies the schema name.
-In this case, share.price.record from the schema registry.
+The first positional argument in the protobuf_spec call specifies the schema name -- in this case, share.price.record from the schema registry.
 Alternatively, this could be the fully-qualified Java class name for the protobuf message on the current classpath, for example “com.example.MyMessage” or “com.example.OuterClass$MyMessage”.

 Several optional keyword arguments are supported:

-• schema is the schema subject name, as used above.
+• schema is the schema subject name as used above.
 When set, this will fetch the protobuf message descriptor from the schema registry.
-Either this, or message_class must be set.
+Either this or message_class must be set.

 • message_class is the fully-qualified Java class name for the protobuf message on the current classpath, for example “com.example.MyMessage” or “com.example.OuterClass$MyMessage”.
 When this is set, the schema registry will not be used.
 Either this or schema must be set.

 • schema_version specifies the schema version, or None (the default) for latest.
-In cases where restarts will cause schema changes, we recommend setting this to ensure the resulting table definition will not change.
+In cases where restarts cause schema changes, we recommend setting this to ensure the resulting table definition will not change.

 • schema_message_name is the fully-qualified protobuf message name, for example “com.example.MyMessage”.
 This message’s descriptor will be used as the basis for the resulting table’s definition.
 If None (the default), the first message descriptor in the protobuf schema will be used.
 It is advisable for callers to explicitly set this.

 • include contains / separated paths to include.
-The final path may be a * to additionally match everything that starts with path.
+The final path may be a * to additionally match everything that starts with the path.

 • For example, include=[“/foo/bar”] will include the field path name paths [], [“foo”], and [“foo”, “bar”].

-• include=[“/foo/bar/*”] will additionally include any field path name paths that start with [“foo”, “bar”]: [“foo”, “bar”, “baz”], [“foo”, “bar”, “baz”, “zap”], etc. When multiple includes are specified, the fields will be included when any of the components matches.
+• include=[“/foo/bar/*”] will additionally include any field path name paths that start with [“foo”, “bar”]: [“foo”, “bar”, “baz”], [“foo”, “bar”, “baz”, “zap”], etc. When multiple includes are specified, the fields will be included when any of the components match.
 The default is None, which includes all paths.

 • protocol is the wire protocol for this payload.